praized/marelle/README.md

 (un)Known Issues
 ----------------

-  - Probably conflicts badly with various location.hash/hashchange implementations, an iframe hack would solve that but I dont think I need it for now, welcomming suggestions.
+  - Probably conflicts badly with various location.hash/hashchange implementations, an iframe hack would solve that but I don't think I need it for now, welcoming suggestions.

 *****